 8. Additional Requirements – Financial Capacity

-Income Tax Return (ITR): if you don’t have an ITR because you are new to your job, or just started a business, you can write a letter of explanation together with supporting documents like tax forms, or proof of income (contracts, invoices, receipts) explaining why you cannot submit an ITR.
+If you don’t have an ITR because you are new to your job, or just started a business, you can write a letter of explanation together with supporting documents like tax forms, or proof of income (contracts, invoices, receipts) explaining why you cannot submit an ITR.
+This is what I previously did during my 2019 application.

-Bank Certificate: I submitted bank certificates from my banks.
-I usually secure bank certificate within a month before my application.
 For the amount of the fund or show-money, I think it is always a safe figure to have at least Php 100,000 in your account.
 If your bank account is short of 6 figures, just make sure that you have enough fund to cover your itinerary.
 Usually, I allot Php 5,000 each day of travel (so if you are staying for 5 days, make sure you have at least Php 25,000 + extra for incidentals).
 This amount does not include airfare and accommodation.
+Based on my previous travel experiences, my Japan travel expenses would be around Php 100,000+.

 Other Documents to Support My Financial Capabilities: I also submitted contracts, stocks certificate, and credit card statements (last 6 months – make sure that your account is current and that you always pay your bills on time ) to show proof that I have strong economic ties in the home country and that I can support myself during travel to Japan.